In this guide, I will talk about what a laser printer is, how it works, the benefits of owning a laser printer compared to other printers.

 - Cannot print on glossy photographic paper or other media.

 Should you buy a laser printer?

 In conclusion, the cartridges for laser printers are expensive but they last a lot longer than inkjet printer cartridges.
-Laser printers are the only real occasional use printer option.
-You can print as little or as often as you like with a laser printer.
+The laser printer is the only real option for occasional printing and are much quieter to run than other types of printer.
 They are fantastic at printing crisp black text and ‘everyday’ images which do not fade or lose quality over time.